Shohrab-Hossain/Tic-Tac-Toe/README.md

 triangleAttack()
 ```

-This function creates a traingle attack, that creates oppurtunities for the computer to win.
+This function creates a triangle attack, that creates opportunities for the computer to win.

 <br/>